-- 11.3 There shall be written agreements for the provision of service(s) not provided directly by the home nursing care provider or home care provider which clearly delineate the responsibilities of the parties involved and shall include no less than the following provisions: - (a) designation of service(s) to be provided which must be within the scope and limitations set forth in the plan of care and which must not be altered in type, amount, frequency, or duration (except in case of adverse reaction) by the individual or agency; - (b) the responsibility of the licensed home nursing care provider or home care provider for the provision of services to the patient; - (c) assurance of compliance with the patient care policies of the licensed home nursing care provider or home care provider; - (d) establishment of procedures for and frequency of patient care assessment and attendance at case conferences; - (e) mechanism for submission of clinical progress notes on patient care; - (f) documented evidence that personnel and services under contract meet the requirements specified herein for home nursing care provider or home care provider personnel and services, including licensure, health screenings, and criminal background checks.
-In instances where the contracted services are provided by another Department of Health Division of Facilities Regulation licensee, said license shall suffice to meet the requirements of this section. - (g) reimbursement mechanism, charges and terms for renewal or termination of the agreement; and - (h) such other provisions as may be mutually agreed upon.
+- 11.3 There shall be written agreements for the provision of service(s) not provided directly by the home nursing care provider or home care provider which clearly delineate the responsibilities of the parties involved and shall include no less than the following provisions: - (a) Designation of service(s) to be provided which must be within the scope and limitations set forth in the plan of care and which must not be altered in type, amount, frequency, or duration (except in case of adverse reaction) by the individual or home nursing care provider or home care provider; - (b) The responsibility of the licensed home nursing care provider or home care provider for the provision of services to the patient; - (c) Assurance of compliance with the patient care policies of the licensed home nursing care provider or home care provider; - (d) Establishment of procedures for and frequency of patient care assessment and attendance at case conferences; - (e) Mechanism for submission of clinical progress notes on patient care; - (f) Documented evidence that personnel and services under contract meet the requirements specified in these Regulations for home nursing care provider or home care provider personnel and services, including licensure, health screenings, and criminal background checks.
+In instances where the contracted services are provided by another Department of Health Division of Facilities Regulation licensee, said license shall suffice to meet the requirements of §11.3 of these Regulations. - (g) Reimbursement mechanism, charges and terms for renewal or termination of the agreement; and - (h) Such other provisions as may be mutually agreed upon.